Taccy – troubleshoot signature and privacy problems

 volfs and File Reference URL paths to an item.
 It also provides macOS Bookmarks, and its integrated Bookmark Resolver locates and previews files from their Bookmarks.
 New version has auto-updating, control over text sizing, and more.

-Precize 1.9 (El Capitan, Sierra, High Sierra, Mojave and Catalina)
+Precize 1.9 (Intel-only for El Capitan, Sierra, High Sierra, Mojave and Catalina)

 Alifix – refreshes Aliases and identifies broken Aliases